isomerpages/govtech-stp/_student-pass-holder-lane/01a-requirements-and-process.md

 permalink: /stpl/requirements-and-process
 ---

+The Student’s Pass Holder Lane (STPHL) is a Safe Travel Lane that Student’s Pass (STP) holders and eligible accompanying family members may use to enter Singapore.
+All STP holders and eligible accompanying family members must obtain entry approval before travelling to Singapore.

 ### 1. Eligibility

 The following travellers are eligible to apply for entry through the Student’s Pass Holder Lane: